Sexual abuse in German judo: 'I thought I must have deserved it' | DW | 06.12.2021

 Unofficial research in recent years suggests that around every seventh or eight adult in Germany suffered sexual abuse in their childhood or youth — including every fifth or sixth woman.
 Women are also more likely to suffer cases of serious sexual abuse.

 Victims of sexual abuse often suffer from the consequences for their entire lives.
-Serious psychological issues such as PTSD often follow, as Marie Dinkel knows too well.
+Serious psychological issues such as Post-traumatic stress disorder (PTSD) often follow, as Marie Dinkel knows too well.

 Victims of sexual abuse often feel too ashamed to speak.
 And when they do speak, they often aren't taken seriously.